QazmoQwerty/dskmgr/README.md

 * Improve logging support in `dskmgrd`.

-* Add a way to delete desktops (both single desktops and desktop groups).

-* Add a flag to the `move` command which prints out where we _would_ have moved without actually moving.

 * Add a flag to the `new-x` and `new-y` commands which makes them print out the name of the created desktop.

 * Add a "hidden desktop" feature - desktops which can only be entered with something like `dskmgr move --hidden DESKTOP_NAME`.

-* Support multiple screens.

-* Find a better name (maybe "meja"?
-It means "desk" in Indonesian).